-Note: <DB2_instance_name> is the name of the DB2 instance serving the database.
-The default DB2 instance is called "DB2".
-If you use multiple instances e.g. one for each database, you need to identify the instance serving the Homepage database.
+Note: <DB2_instance_name> is the name of the user that owns the DB2 instance serving the database.
+If you use multiple instances e.g. one for each database, you need to switch or login with the user that owns the instance serving the Homepage database.